 A native Paramus, New Jersey Spartan, I studied at Stockton University and Caldwell University, and I worked and paid my way through school.
 Inspired by one of my high school English teachers, Ms. Ruby Bishar, I entered college with the purpose of becoming a teacher, but my shy nature and fear of public speaking delayed my pursuit of what I believe is my true calling.
 Though I completed my undergraduate degree in English Literature, I spent ten years working as a bond analyst of mortgage-backed securities in New York City.
 In 2006, I returned to graduate school to earn my secondary English teaching certification and am currently working on my Master of Arts in literacy.

-This is my twelfth year teaching English at North, and I am constantly working to improve my teaching practice, always seeking innovative and effective ways to help my students grow and reach their goals.
+This is my thirteenth year teaching English at North, and I am constantly working to improve my teaching practice, always seeking innovative and effective ways to help my students grow and reach their goals.
 Teaching is my labor of love, and I love my students.

 Thank you for taking the time to read this and learn more about me.
 I look forward to getting to know you this year.